Clear your Streaming TV's Cache

 Streaming issue like buffering and freezing

-However, sometimes this doesn't always work right, and some of the memory gets hung up in the cache and is unusable, essentially making it feel like you have a cheaper device with less memory than the one you bought that worked so well yesterday.
+However, sometimes this doesn't work right, and some of the memory gets hung up in the cache and is unusable, making it feel like you have a cheaper device with less memory than the one you bought that worked so well yesterday.

 SlingTV - has links to wide range of devices used with this App